desigfai/privacy-policy/index.md

 - Automatic extraction of conversation memories for context
 - Episodic summarization to manage conversation length
 - No human review of conversation content except for safety purposes

+**Safety and Policy Compliance:**
+- While your conversations are private, automated safety systems may temporarily scan chat content to detect and prevent severe policy violations (such as illegal activities, terrorism, or Child Sexual Abuse Material) as required by Google Play Developer Policies and international law.
+- This moderation is automated, strictly for safety and legal compliance, and is designed to protect users and the integrity of the platform.

 ### Advertisement Processing